mtvarkovsky/goodjob/README.md

 # goodjob
-A job execution framework for distributed transactions in micro-service-oriented architectures.
+A a small-scale job execution framework for micro-service-oriented architectures.

 It provides building blocks to build small-scale orchestrators that execute jobs in reversible, revertible (or both at the same time) manner.